February 1970 Popular Electronics

-Electronics magazine is a timely mate to the monthly list of career-related resources I posted today since it discusses jobs in electronics not necessarily
+Electronics magazine is a timely mate to the monthly list of career-related resources

+recently posted since it discusses jobs in electronics not necessarily at the degreed

-been running advertisements in trade and technology magazines for as long as I can remember.
+in trade and technology magazines for as long as I can remember.
+It was in

-to Become a 'Non-Degree Engineer in the May 1966 Electronics World,
+How to Become a "Non-Degree" Engineer in the May 1966 Electronics

-Advertisement in the June 1969 Electronics
+RCA Institutes Advertisement in the June 1969 Electronics

 Engineering Level Opportunities for You in the February 1970